rondlite/reaction-docs/website/versioned_docs/version-2.9.1/intro-glance.md

 ## Deployment

-You can deploy Reaction Commerce to anywhere you could deploy a Docker container or a Node app.
+You can deploy Demand Cluster to anywhere you could deploy a Docker container or a Node app.
 Because of the complexities involved, we currently can’t offer any support for deployment.

 The best option depends on your budget and your expected level of traffic.
 Below are some options for deployment: